thomasrobertgee/recipe-app/README.md

 - **Full User Authentication:** Users can register, log in, and maintain a persistent session using JWTs.
 - **User Preference Management:** A dedicated profile page where users can save their household size and select dietary requirements and allergies.
 - **AI-powered recipe generation** that uses a user's saved preferences to create tailored recipes.
+- **Recipe Ratings & Filtering:** Users can rate recipes from 1-5 stars.
+All recipe pages can be filtered by minimum star rating and sorted by rating.
 - A read-only page for viewing the current weekly specials.
 - **Recipe & Shopping List Costing:** Displays an estimated cost for each recipe and a total for the shopping list, based on the full price of the required on-special items.
 - **Interactive Shopping List:** A dynamic list of required special items with a persistent checklist.